The latest menus can be downloaded at the bottom of the page.

 The free school meal entitlement is £2.60.
 It is credited to the student’s lunch account on a daily basis.
 This amount can only be spent on that day at lunch time, it is not available for break.
 (NB.
 Any unspent allowance will not be transferred to the following day).
 More money can be added to the student’s account by the method mentioned above.

 At Greenshaw, our main aims are to embed healthier eating habits and encourage more social interaction between students at mealtimes.
 To support these aims, we encourage students to make healthier meal choices and to sit and eat their meals with their peers.
+All food is freshly baked or steamed, we no longer fry any of our food.
 We have also installed additional water coolers.
 This will encourage all students to bring reusable water bottles and fill them during break times so that they keep well hydrated throughout the day.

 We have a split lunchtime, with Years 7 and 8 on the first sitting and Years 9, 10 and 11 on the second.
 All of our Year 7 and Year 8 students sit down to eat their lunch together.
 All three of our dining spaces are freshly decorated and offer an inspirational space for students to eat and socialise in.